Sandusky County Vehicle Impound Guide

 What You Need to Retrieve Your Vehicle

-Before you head to the impound lot, make sure you have all the necessary documents.
-Missing paperwork can cause delays and increase costs.
+Before heading to the impound lot, make sure you have all the necessary documentation to avoid delays or denial of release.

 Required Documents